tensorflow/transform/docs/api_docs/python/tft/vocabulary.md

 In case one of the tokens contains the '\n' or '\r' characters or is empty it will be discarded since we are currently writing the vocabularies as text files.
 This behavior will likely be fixed/improved in the future.

+If an integer `Tensor` is provided, its semantic type should be categorical not a continuous/numeric, since computing a vocabulary over a continuous feature is not appropriate.

 The unique values are sorted by decreasing frequency and then reverse lexicographical order (e.g. [('a', 5), ('c', 3), ('b', 3)]).